AkramBoktor/Refactoring-Improving-The-Desgin-Martin-Fowler-/README.md

 3 - Large Class
 . when a class is trying to doo too much , it often show ups as too many instance variable => when class has too many instance variables , duplicated code can't be far behing.

+4 - Long Parameter List
+. we were taught to pass in as parameter every thing needed by routine . this was understandable because the alternative was global data and global data is evil and usually painful  . object change this situation because if you don't have something you need you can always as another object to get it for you thus with objects you don't pass in everything the method needs In object Oriented Programs parameter lists tend to be mush smaller than in traditional programs

+5 - Divergent Class
+we structure our software to make change easier . after all, software is meant to be soft . when we make a change we want to able to jump ti a single clear point in the system and make the change

+6 - Feature Envy
+.
+The whole point of objects is that they are a technique to package data with the process used on that data .
+A **Classic Smell is a method that seems more interested more other than the one actually is in**

+7 - Data Clumps
+.
+Data items tends to be like childern ; they enjoy hanging aroud in groups together.  often you see three or four data items together in lots of places